dawa93/im24-basic-cs-hiring-assessments-reference/multiple.md

 ```

 # 09

-what will be printed in console after running the code below
+what is the result after running the code below

 ```js
 var obj1 = { x: 10 };